.XLS File Extension

 An XLS file is a spreadsheet file created by Microsoft Excel or another spreadsheet program, such as OpenOffice Calc or Apple Numbers.
 It contains one or more worksheets, which store and display data in a table format.
 XLS files may also store mathematical functions, charts, styles, and formatting.

-A spreadsheet is used for organizing, analyzing, manipulating, and visualizing data.
-It consists of a table with rows and columns.
-The table cells may contain manually entered data or the results computed from the data of other cells.
+You may encounter XLS files in home, school, and business environments when organizing, analyzing, manipulating, or visualizing data.
+Each worksheet included within a spreadsheet consists of a table with rows and columns and the cells in a table may contain manually entered data or the results computed from the data of other cells.